 - Dress appropriately for the culture of each destination

-Our top tips for travelling alone
+Our top tips for travelling alone: travel tips for beginners

 Have an open mind

-Without sounding totally hippie dippy – travel can change your life.
+Without sounding totally hippie dippy – travelling alone can change your life.
 But only if you let it.
 Being open and friendly will impact your experience for the better.
 You’ve got to be willing to take some chances, step out of your comfort zone and do some crazy stuff you’d never do at home.

 Be prepared to meet some friends for life